-The hot lunch program is available at the Cullen, Brooklin, and Iroquois locations, but excludes the following two camps (Half Day Kinder Camp & Cullen Day Trippers Camp) The lunches are provided by First Brands for a fee for the week.
-All Campers must register for the hot lunch program prior to the beginning of the camp week.
+The hot lunch program is available at the Cullen, Brooklin, and Iroquois locations, but excludes the following two camps (Half Day Kinder Camp & Cullen Day Trippers Camp).
+All Campers must register for the paid hot lunch program prior to the beginning of the camp week.
 The Hot Lunch program is not available for campers with food allergies.

 Medication and Illness

 Camp staff will hold prescription medication only as directed on the label, providing parents sign the necessary consent forms.
 Parents should provide the exact dose required.
 The child is required to administer the medicine himself/herself.
 Please hand the medication to staff daily and pick it up at the end of the day.
 If your child becomes ill during the day or is unable to participate in camp activities, you will be contacted and asked to pick him/her up immediately.

 Parents will be asked to sign a consent form for the camp to use their child's photograph.
 If you wish to take a photo of your child at camp, please include only your child in the picture.

 Parents are asked to provide sunscreen for their child.
 Please do not send sunscreens that contain nuts.
 All campers are reminded throughout the day to reapply sunscreen.
 We suggest that each child wear a hat.
 Kinder Camp children should arrive with sunscreen already applied.
 Camp staff will only apply sunscreen on your child if permission is given on the pre-camp form.